Maine votes in:

 - A “no” vote opposes this measure to authorize $105 million in general obligation bonds for transportation infrastructure projects.

 Request your absentee ballot.
 You can request an absentee ballot now for the July 14 primary for yourself or a family member online, by calling your municipal clerk, or by completing this downloadable PDF and returning it by mail.
 Primary ballots will be mailed in mid-June.
 Although absentee ballots can be completed at your town office (Maine’s version of in-person early voting), voters are encouraged to return them by mail to reduce the spread of covid-19 and protect their fellow Mainers.
 Absentee ballots must be received at your polling place by 8 pm on July 14.
 Pay close attention to instructions and postage requirements and be sure to sign the back of the ballot in the appropriate area!
 Your ballot will not be counted if it is not signed!
-Learn more about Maine’s absentee ballot process on the Secretary of State website.
+Learn more about Maine’s absentee ballot process on the League of Women Voters of Maine website.

 Tell officials to mail absentee ballots to all voters.
 Constituent-led volunteer groups like Suit Up Maine are working to advance a number of recommendations drafted by a dozen advocacy organizations to make voting safer during the covid-19 pandemic.
 (Read the recommendations here.)
-Among the most important is a push to mail absentee ballots and postage-paid return envelopes to every registered voter in Maine.
+Among the most important is a push to mail absentee ballots with postage-paid return envelopes to every registered voter in Maine.
 The coalition recently presented Gov. Janet Mills with a petition signed by 2,300 Mainers in support of the the absentee ballot initiative and a request that safe in-person voting options be preserved.
 Call and write your state legislators, Gov. Mills, and Secretary of State Matthew Dunlap and urge them to take action now.

 Complete your 2020 Census.
 How is the Census related to elections?
 Census results are used to determine congressional representation and Maine’s legislative districts, as well as the amount of federal funding states receive for education, transportation, hospitals, fire departments, and vital programs such as Medicaid, Medicare, school lunches, and SNAP.
 Learn more about the Census in our call to action and complete yours online, by phone, or by mail.